janoglezcampos/PingMe/README.md

 > **Blue circle**: Client connected to ISP 3000 throw PPPoE.

 Other features are:
->Cgnat on green endpoints, centraliced dhcp server, dual rbgp (the dhcp server also act as rbgp), PPPoE that allows ClientPPP to acces the ISP 3000 network, 2 separated vpns managed by vrfs, ospf, ibgp and ebgp.
+>Cgnat on green endpoints, centraliced dhcp server, dual rbgp (the dhcp server also act as rbgp), PPPoE that allows ClientPPP to acces the ISP 3000 network, 2 separated vpns managed by vrfs, mpls, ospf, ibgp and ebgp.
 (Probably Im missing something)

 Start walking around:
 -